AC Milan on track to win Serie A after goalkeeping blunder | Sports-Games

 Pietro Terracciano's clearance attempt landed right at the feet of Rafael Leão and the Milan striker quickly strode into Fiorentina's area and shot past the unfortunate goalkeeper.

-''It's the greatest moment for a footballer — to score a decisive goal,'' Leão said. ''But the most important thing was the victory, because we created a lot and perhaps we were a bit anxious in front of the goal.''
-With three matches remaining, Milan moved five points ahead of defending champion Inter, which was playing at Udinese later.
+"It's the greatest moment for a footballer — to score a decisive goal," Leão said.
+"But the most important thing was the victory because we created a lot and perhaps we were a bit anxious in front of the goal."
+With three matches remaining, Milan remained two points ahead of defending champion Inter, which won 2-1 at Udinese later.

 Milan, which also holds the tiebreaker edge over Inter, controls its own destiny as it attempts to seal its first Serie A title since 2011.
 Two wins and a draw in Milan's remaining matches would be enough for the "scudetto" — no matter what Inter does.

-Inter, meanwhile, is still getting over the mistake that reserve goalkeeper Ionu?
+Inter, meanwhile, was still getting over the mistake that reserve goalkeeper Ionu?
 Radu made in a 2-1 loss at Bologna midweek.

 Last weekend, Napoli goalkeeper Alex Meret took too long to clear and when he finally did try to launch the ball away from his goal, Andrea Pinamonti was right on top of him and the ball ricocheted off the Empoli striker and into Meret's net.
 That mistake helped Empoli to a 3-2 comeback win and virtually eliminated third-place Napoli from the title race.

+Ivan Perisic put the Nerazzurri ahead early by redirecting in a corner with a header.
+Then Lautaro Martinez doubled the advantage before the break by nodding in the rebound of his own penalty kick, which hit the post.

+Ignacio Pussetto pulled one back for Udinese midway through the second half.

-BONUCCI'S BIRTHDAY BRACE Defender Leonardo Bonucci scored twice as Juventus virtually sealed a Champions League spot with a 2-1 win over last-place Venezia.
+BONUCCI'S BIRTHDAY BRACE Defender Leonardo Bonucci scored twice as Juventus beat last-place Venezia 2-1.

-Fourth-place Juventus moved 10 points ahead of fifth-place Lazio and within one point of Napoli.
+Fourth-place Juventus moved 10 points ahead of fifth-place Roma and sixth-place Lazio and within one point of Napoli.

 Venezia, which fired coach Paolo Zanetti on Wednesday and put youth team coach Andrea Soncin in charge, lost its ninth straight.